Should I use my CPAP when I have a cold?

 Add a heated humidifier

 For many CPAP machine users, the air pressure is too cold, drying their nasal passages and throat.
 Humidification is a proven solution for those struggling to become comfortable with their CPAP.
 Adding a humidifier will moisten and warm the continuous airway pressure, softening your sinuses.
+A CPAP humidifier will ease inflamed nasal passages, preventing symptoms of a cold.

 Heated hose or CPAP hose fleece

 Adding a heated hose or a CPAP hose fleece prevents rainout and maximises comfort for your nasal congestion.
 These optional CPAP products provide the humidity that your nose can not when suffering from a cold.
-Alternatively, you could tuck your usual CPAP tube under the covers to keep it warm.
+Alternatively, you could tuck your usual CPAP tube under the covers to help keep it warm.

 Please note – Most heated hose options are device-specific; for example, the ResMed AirSense 10 can only be used with the Resmed AirSense 10 ClimateLine Air Heated Tube.
 However, the Hybernite Universal Heated CPAP Tube is compatible with any CPAP machine.